Global markets try to put last year's misery behind them - KTVZ

 By Anna Cooban, CNN

+After its worst year since 2008, Wall Street started positively.
+The Dow rose about 70 points, or 0.2%, in early trading Tuesday.
+The S&P 500 gained 0.4%, while the Nasdaq Composite was up 0.8%.

-Europe’s Stoxx 600 index rose nearly 1.8% by 5.30 a.m.
-ET Tuesday, extending strong gains posted Monday when Chinese and US markets were closed.
-Germany’s DAX rose by nearly 1.5%, while France’s CAC gained 1.4%.
-US futures were up by more than 1%.
+Europe’s Stoxx 600 index rose 1.6% by 9.51 a.m.
+ET, off earlier highs but extending strong gains posted Monday when Chinese and US markets were closed.
+Germany’s DAX rose 1.3%, while France’s CAC gained 1%.

+US markets are waiting for the first major economic news of the year, due later this week.
+A key report on manufacturing, new data on labor market openings and the minutes from the latest Federal Reserve meeting are due out Wednesday.
+The jobs report for December will be released Friday.

-Investors were buoyed by survey data, released Monday, showing that supply chain pressures and inflation were easing slightly for manufacturers in the economies that use the euro currency.
+Investors in Europe were buoyed by survey data, released Monday, showing that supply chain and inflation pressures were easing slightly for manufacturers in the economies that use the euro currency.

-London’s FTSE 100 index clocked up gains of 2.3% in morning trading.
+London’s FTSE 100 index clocked up gains of 2.3% in morning trading, before easing slightly to stand 1.6% higher.

+Holger Schmieding, chief economist at Berenberg bank, struck a cautiously optimistic note about the year ahead.

+“Unless a major new geopolitical shock intervenes, the new year could be far less unsettled than 2022.
+Especially for Europe, the outlook continues to become substantially less negative,” he wrote in note Tuesday.

 In Asia, markets ended the day firmly in positive territory, recovering from early losses.

 Hong Kong’s Hang Seng Index dropped by as much as 2% after a closely watched private survey showed China’s economy ended last year with a slump in factory activity.
-But the index soon reversed course to gain 1.3%, as hopes for the reopening of the city’s border with mainland China on January 8 boosted stocks.
+But the index soon reversed course to gain 1.8% by the close, as hopes for the reopening of the city’s border with mainland China on January 8 boosted stocks.

 Stocks in mainland China also had a choppy first-day trading.
-The Shanghai Composite opened lower, but then clawed back losses to stand 0.6% higher.
+The Shanghai Composite opened lower, but then clawed back losses to close 0.9% higher.

 Still wary